Bosen-Lian/bosen-lian.github.io/_people/1_zihe.md

 ## Education

-PhD, Electrical and Computer Engineering, University of Illinois Urbana-Champaign, 2018
+PhD, Electrical Engineering, University of Texas at Arlington, 2021

-MS, Physics, University of Illinois Urbana-Champaign, 2012
+MS, System Analysis and Integration, Northeastern University (Shenyang), 2018

-BS, Physics, Nanjing University, 2011
+BS, Statistics, North China University of Water Resources and Electric Power, 2015

 ## Short Bio

-I obtained my PhD from the University of Illinois at Urbana-Champaign under the supervision of [Prof. Kent Choquette](https://ece.illinois.edu/about/directory/faculty/choquett).
-My doctoral dissertation focuses on Vertical Cavity Surface Emitting Lasers (VCSELs) and coupled VCSEL arrays.
-After that, I was recruited by Meta (Facebook Reality Labs, AR/VR) to work on ultra-miniaturized structured-light projectors and 3D vision systems.
-In 2020, I returned to academia as a postdoctoral researcher in [Prof. Liang Feng's lab](https://fenglab.seas.upenn.edu/index.html) at the University of Pennsylvania where I worked on topological photonics and quantum optics.
-Since August 2023, I've been an assistant professor at Auburn ECE.
+I obtained my Ph.D. from the University of Texas at Arlington under the supervision of [Prof. Frank L. Lewis](https://www.uta.edu/academics/faculty/profile?username=flewis).
+From Dec.
+2021 to Aug.
+2023, I continued my research as a postdoctoral researcher working with Prof. Lewis and [Prof. Ali Davoudi](https://www.uta.edu/academics/faculty/profile?username=davoudi).
+During the same period, I was appointed as an adjunct professor teaching control engineering courses at UT Arlington.
+Since August 2023, I've been an assistant professor in the Electrical and Computer Engineering Department at Auburn University.

 ## Research Interests